"We're All Tech Companies Now"

 A while ago we covered the story of how “We’re all tech companies now.”
 In it, we talked about how the pandemic essentially forced most industries to adapt and innovate using technology as well as some of the challenges and opportunities that came as a result.
 This time, we’re going to take a deep dive into how that story of innovation can be found in specific industries and the effect that has on the types of jobs that have opened up in those spaces as a result.
 We’ll be focusing on a few places where we’ve seen examples of high growth and digital transformation.
 For us, would be the higher education sector, traditional tech startups, and our topic for today: the mortgage industry.

-But the COVID -19 pandemic and the influence of Big Data made it nearly impossible for that worry to continue to hold as much weight as it did in the past.
+The COVID -19 pandemic and the influence of Big Data made it nearly impossible for the worry around digital adoption to continue to hold as much weight as it did in the past.
 As a result, mortgage companies have had to make significant changes in the way they operate to get to a point where they can efficiently provide services for their customers in a safe, speedy and productive manner.

 The last technological adoption to bring up will be Artificial Intelligence(AI), Machine Learning(ML) and automation tools developed through APIs.
 This is probably the biggest part of the way the mortgage industry handles operational efficiency.
 Big Data may give them the information, but AI and API technology turns that into something that can be used.
 According to Sanjoy Malik from the Forbes Council, “Technology like AI, ML, and APIs can help streamline preapprovals, mortgage applications, loan processing, underwriting, closing and post-loan compliance related to VA and FHA loan regulations.”
 Companies like United Wholesale Mortgage (UWM) from United Shore utilize these tools for the purposes listed above in interesting and innovative ways.